 The club hosts three show weekends each year, in April, December, and our major event, the Dawg Daze of Summer each August.
 In January we celebrate the prior year's accomplishments with a seminar (free to members) and awards banquet.
 Club meetings are every other month, and are open to the general membership and guests.

 Membership is encouraged for anyone eager to enjoy an active life with their Aussie.
 Our members are breeders, competitors, and companion dog owners who simply desire more ways to enjoy their Aussies.
 Our members are active in all areas of competition, including tracking, herding, rally, and agility, though currently the club only hosts conformation and obedience events on a routine basis.
 Involvement in HONYASC provides guidance and mentoring to those seeking to become involved in these areas, and newcomers are encouraged to become actively involved in the events the club hosts.

-Take a look at the event calendar for upcoming shows and meetings, and come check us out!
+Take a look at the Events page for upcoming shows and meetings, and come check us out!